Project Management in a BI/DW/PM environment

 BI/DW projects are not different from any other type of projects; they need to have clear deliverables and benefits defined, the efforts needs to be estimated and planned in advance and their execution must be controlled in order to guarantee success.

-But then why are so many BI/DW projects running out of control or failing ?
+But then why are so many Business Intelligence & Data Warehousing projects running out of control or failing ?
 Why are some very experienced project managers failing to manage this type of projects ?
 Maybe because Business Intelligence and datawarehouse projects have some specificities that are too often underestimated or ignored.
 In this insight we will review the benefits to be expected from good project management for a BI/DW project as well as the specificities of those projects.
 We will finally define some best practices to tailor the existing project management methodology.

 Project Management is needed as for any project

 As for any project, Business Intelligence or data warehouse projects need a project management methodology to plan, monitor and control their activities in order to achieve the project objectives within the expected performance targets for time, cost, quality, scope, benefits and risks.

 · Costs: The cost of the project must be defined and monitored to be able to compare it with the expected benefits and to assess if the project is/remains affordable.
 This statement is valid for a BI or DW project as for any other project as it has to deliver value to the organization where it is run.

 · Timescales: Like any project, a Business Intelligence & Data Warehousing needs a plan and its execution must be monitored and controlled to avoid the "never ending on-time” feeling that the users can have.
 It will also help the project manager to report on the progress and to communicate with the other parties involved.